maoussy/HW3_Deep_Learning_BERT/README.md

 Inference: Finally, the trained model can be used for inference on new spoken SQuAD datasets.
 Given a question and a passage of spoken text, the model can predict the most likely answer to the question.

-notebook Colab to run my script and the models have been saved on my google drive, i have shared the links on the report. link for the dataset https://drive.google.com/drive/folders/1QAwkoz5hJ2Dju1RuTXrzQvrfb0SzX437?usp=share_link
+i have used notebook Colab to run my script and the models have been saved on my google drive, i have shared the links on the report. link for the dataset https://drive.google.com/drive/folders/1QAwkoz5hJ2Dju1RuTXrzQvrfb0SzX437?usp=share_link